bockph/DISN-Presentation/blogpost.md

 While humans are quite good at recognizing objects and deriving their properties, for machines it is a rather complex task to recover a 3D shape from a single view.
 Since this capability is a core technology, necessary in a variety of fields, it is an important object of research in 3D computer vision.
 Major progress has been achieved here, especially in the last few years through the introduction of deep learning.
 While most recent work already delivers quite decent results on recovering the overall shape, retrieving fine-grained details was not a major focus so far.
 In practice, this means small structures like holes have mostly been ignored in the reconstruction processes.
 To tackle this drawback Wang et al. presented "DISN: Deep Implicit Surface Network for High-quality single-view 3D Reconstruction" at the Conference on neural information processing systems (NeurIPS) 2019.

 In their publication, a Neural Network is presented as being capable of reconstructing both a high-quality overall shape as well as fine-grained details.
-While this post is about presenting their work in a more understandable manner, the original paper, as well as the official code, can be found [here](https://github.com/laughtervv/DISN):
+While this blog post is about presenting their work in a more understandable manner, the original paper, as well as the official code, can be found [here](https://github.com/laughtervv/DISN).

 ## How does contemporary research solve the problem of single-view 3D reconstruction?

 Modern research shows that as of now deep learning is the state-of-the-art technique for single-view 3D reconstruction.
 However, apart from the Neural Network structures, the approaches differ in the way 3D shapes are represented in the networks.
 Therefore, we can cluster the related work into two distinct representation methods:

 - **explicit methods ---** describe a 3D model as a solid using e.g. point clouds, voxels or meshes.
 The main advantage of such a method is its intuitiveness which also makes them easy to encode e.g. in a Neural Network.
-However, these methods suffer from limited resolution and fixed mesh topologies.
+However, these methods suffer from limited resolution and/or fixed mesh topologies.
 Further, traditionally applied training losses like Earth-mover Distance (EMD) or Chamfer Distance (CD) only approximate the similarity of shape and are therefore not accurate.
 Examples that were compared to DISN are *AtlasNet*[2], *Pixel2Mesh*[3], and *3DN*[4].
 While the first uses a set of parametric elements to generate 3D surfaces, the latter two reconstruct 3D shapes by deforming a given source mesh.
 For this, Pixel2Mesh uses a hardcoded Ellipsoid-mesh while 3DN expects the source Mesh as an input.

 - **implicit methods ---** in contrast, define a surface by using a volumetric scalar function.
 If the equation $F(X,Y,Z) = 0$ holds, then a point $P(X,Y,Z)$ is said to be on the surface.